-Our next meeting is on March 16th after Sunday Worship, please join us as we plan our spring events!
+Our next meeting is on April 27th after Sunday Worship, please join us as we plan our spring events!

 As we enter Lent, please remember to look at the calendar “Give up Plastics for Lent” to guide you through the season.
 There are extra copies available in the Narthex for those who missed the presentation or misplaced the calendar.